Joseph Brant: Seven Years' War and education

 In 1761, Johnson arranged for three Mohawk, including Brant, to be educated at Eleazar Wheelock's "Moor's Indian Charity School" in Connecticut.
 This was the forerunner of Dartmouth College, which was later established in New Hampshire.
 Brant studied under the guidance of Wheelock, who wrote that the youth was "of a sprightly genius, a manly and gentle deportment, and of a modest, courteous and benevolent temper".
 Brant learned to speak, read, and write English, as well as studying other academic subjects.
 Brant was taught how to farm at the school (considered to be woman's work by the Iroquois), math and the classics.
 Europeans were afterwards astonished when Brant was to speak of the Odyssey to them.
 He met Samuel Kirkland at the school, later a missionary to Indians in western New York.
 On May 15, 1763, a letter arrived from Molly Brant at the school ordering her younger brother to return at once, and he left in July.
 In 1763, Johnson prepared for Brant to attend King's College in New York City.

 The outbreak of Pontiac's Rebellion upset his plans, and Brant returned home to avoid hostility toward Native Americans.
 After Pontiac's rebellion, Johnson did not think it safe for Brant to return to King's College.
 The ideology behind Pontiac's war was of a pan-Indian theology that at first appeared in the 1730s being taught by various prophets, most notably the Lenape prophet Neolin, which held the Indians and whites were different peoples created by the Master of Life who belonged on different continents and urged the rejection of all aspects of European life.
-In Kanienkeh, the Mohawks had sufficiently good relations with their Palatine and Scots-Irish neighbors that Neolin's anti-white message never caught on.
+In Kanienkeh, the Mohawks had sufficiently good relations with their Palatine and Scots-Irish neighbours that Neolin's anti-white message never caught on.
 Pontiac's War caused panic all over the frontier as the news that various Indian tribes had united against the British and were killing all whites, causing terrified white settlers to flee to the nearest British Army forts all over the frontier.
 Johnson as the superintendent of northern Indian affairs was heavily involved in diplomatic efforts to keep more Indian tribes from joining Pontiac's war, and Brant often served as his emissary.
 During Pontiac's rebellion, leaders on both sides tended to see the war as a racial war in which no mercy was to be given, and Brant's status as an Indian loyal to the Crown was a difficult one.
 Even his former teacher Wheelock wrote to Johnson, asking if it was true that Brant "had put himself at the Head of a large party of Indians to fight against the English".
 Brant did not abandon his interest in the Church of England, studying at a missionary school operated by the Reverend Cornelius Bennet of the Society for the Propagation of the Gospel, in Canajoharie.
 However, in Mohawk society, men made their reputations as warriors, not scholars, and Brant abandoned his studies to fight for the Crown against Pontiac's forces.